AishaIS668Patrick/IS668ClassProject/README.md

 # IS668ClassProject
-Class project for IS668 Enterprise Systems
+Class project for IS668 Enterprise-Wide Computing